FullStaQD/architecture/docs/scenario-based-analysis/cloud-optimisation.md

 ## System Layer - Downwards
 1. Noise Suppression
-    - Noise Supression reduces the error rate by actively canceling noise using clever pulse timing or add redudancy to detect and fix errors.
+    - Noise Supression reduces the error rate by actively canceling noise using adjusted pulse timing or add redundancy to detect and reduce errors.
     - It takes an optimized circuit and adds the above mentioned operations.

-## Physical Layer - Downwards
---
-## System Layer - Upwards
+## Physical Layer - Downwards & System Layer - Upwards
---
+Refer to [quantum simuluation scenario](./quantum-simulation.md) for a full explanation.

 ## Application Layer - Upwards
 7. SPSA
-    - Similar to COBYLA, SPSA is classical optimizer used for optimizing the parameters of the QAOA algorithm.
+    - SPSA is classical optimizer used for optimizing the parameters of the QAOA algorithm.
     - It updates the parameters and sends them to the QAOA Program Generator, where the program is computed again until the optimizer terminates.